-This documentation will explain the components of and show how to create a new order within the Manufacturing application of Odoo 15.
+This documentation will explain the components of a Manufacturing Order and show you how to create a new order.
 A Manufacturing Order is a process of creating a deliverable via in-house operations.
 Odoo Manufacturing makes it possible to manage simple and complex procedures.

 To get started, navigate to the Manufacturing app.

 This view shows you the dates, products, material availability, and state of each MO at a glance.
 We've outlined the State column to review the MO states you may encounter.

 Draft: The MO has been started and saved as a draft.